Diuris eburnea

-Diuris eburnea is a species of orchid that is endemic to the south-west of Western Australia.
+Diuris eburnea, commonly known as Arrowsmith bee orchid, is a species of orchid that is endemic to the south-west of Western Australia.
 It has between four and six linear leaves and up to eight pale yellow to cream-coloured flowers with reddish markings.
 It is only known from near the Arrowsmith River north of Eneabba.

 Description

 Diuris eburnea is a tuberous, perennial herb with between four and six linear leaves 120-200 mm long, 1-3 mm wide and folded lengthwise.
 Up to eight pale yellow to cream-coloured flowers with reddish markings, 20-30 mm long and 12-15 mm wide are borne on a flowering stem 200-450 mm tall.
 The dorsal sepal is egg-shaped, 9-13 mm long, 4-6.5 mm wide and curves upwards.
 The lateral sepals are oblong, 9-14 mm long, 2-3 mm wide and turned downwards, parallel to or crossed over each other.
 The petals are more or less erect and spread apart from each other, egg-shaped to elliptic, 7-11 mm long and 6-8 mm wide on a purplish brown stalk 2.5-4 mm long.
 The labellum is 9-12 mm long, turns slightly downwards and has three lobes.
 The centre lobe is broadly egg-shaped to wedge-shaped, 8-11 mm long and 7-10 mm wide and the side lobes are egg-shaped with the narrower end towards the base, 4.5-6 mm long and about 3 mm wide.
 There are two callus ridges 4.5 mm long near the mid-line of the labellum.
 Flowering occurs in October and November.